quietcricket/tflite-micro-benchmark/README.md

 - Atmel ATSAMV71-XULT: sam_v71_xult
 - nRF52840 DK: nrf52840dk_nrf52840
 - STM32 Nucleo-144: nucleo_f429zi
+- Novoton IOT M487: nuvoton_pfm_m487 (unable to flash)

 ## Arduino

 Boards using Arduino framework are built with platformio.
-Installation and build process are very straightforward
+Installation and build process are very straightforward.
+Even though platformio supports Zephyr, however it is very hard to fix all the compilation errors in tflite.

+Some boards have problem with Arduino.h abs macro, e.g. Arduino Portenta H7.
+Comment out the abs macro and change WMath.h srandom random to srand and rand fixes the problem.